 8. Keep portable heaters to a minimum: We all get cold in the winter, but space heaters are a big fire hazard, especially if left unattended.
 Make sure your space heaters have an automatic shut off, and never put a space heater directly against curtains or another piece of furniture.

 9. Educate your children about fire safety: Kids are curious, and curiosity and fire don’t mix.
 Teach kids that fire is not a toy, and if they stumble across matches or a lighter to hand it over to an adult right away.
 Also make sure children are aware of the fire safety plan for the home in case a fire does break out and escape is necessary.

-10. Start a Safer Fire: When using an in-home fireplace, make sure a strong screen or door is in place to prevent sparks from flying out and hot logs from rolling into the home.
-Clean chimneys once a year and your fireplace monthly.
-Never leave a fire unattended, and wait until it is completely extinguished before heading to bed.
+10. Be safe with your fireplace: If you have an in-home fireplace, make sure to use the equipment properly.
+The screen or door should always be in place to prevent sparks from flying onto the floor.
+Clean chimneys once a year, and your fireplace monthly.
+Never leave a fire burning in the fireplace unattended.

 Regardless of how much you prepare and work on fire prevention, accidents can happen.
 If you find yourself needing the help of a fire restoration service, McMahon Services is here 24 hours a day, 7 days a week.
 We will work with you to return your home to normal as quickly as possible for you and your family.
 Call us today for more information about our fire restoration services.